fpgmaas/deptry/README.md

 ---

-## Installation and usage
+## Quickstart

 ### Installation

-__deptry__ can be added to your project with
+_deptry_ can be added to your project with

 ```
-poetry add deptry
+poetry add --dev deptry
 ```

 Alternatively, it can be installed with `pip install deptry`.

 ### Prerequisites

-In order to check for obsolete imports, __deptry__ should be run directly within the directory that contains the __pyproject.toml__ file, and it requires the environment created with __pyproject.toml__ to be activated.
+In order to check for obsolete imports, _deptry_ requires a _pyproject.toml_ file to be present in the directory passed as the first argument, and it requires the corresponding environment to be activated.

 ### Usage